 For the majority of users, metformin is effective and well-tolerated.
-But if you are experiencing severe or persistent side effects when taking this medicine, or if it simply isn’t working, you may wonder if there are any other options.
+But if you are experiencing severe or persistent side effects, or if metformin simply isn’t working for you, you may wonder if there are other options.

 The answer is yes.
 This article will investigate the best alternatives to metformin for people with type 2 diabetes.